Wireless Power Transfer (WPT): Survival, Challenges and Solutions

 The future of Wireless Power Transfer in the regulatory environment

 Since the regulatory environment for WPT products varies throughout the world, many different regulatory conditions must be fulfilled for a product to be distributed globally.
 These conditions range from dedicated standards that provide a clear route to compliance to vague and ambiguous requirements.
 There are also different ways to classify the same technology – is it a radio device or is it an ISM product?
 Perhaps WPT products will ultimately become their own category.

-The ITU-R has taken the lead on trying to establish dedicated frequency bands where none currently exist for WPT.
-Trying to resolve and designate new frequency allocations without interference to existing allocations and while supporting efficient use of the spectrum is a delicate job.
+The ITU-R has taken the lead in trying to establish dedicated frequency bands where none currently exist for WPT.
+Trying to resolve and designate new frequency allocations without interference with existing allocations while supporting efficient use of the spectrum is a delicate job.
 This work is time-consuming and will not conclude for some time, but users want the convenience of WPT technology now.